 I see a whole foods animal based diet as the most basic diet that humans will thrive on.
 There does appear to be some genetic variability in human response to ratios of animal fats, however, and there are rare examples of individuals who do not oxidize fats for fuel well.
 For the VAST majority of people, however, an animal based diet is an ideal foundation.
 Genetic variability also appears to come into play regarding which plant foods a given individual will tolerate.
 In some individuals, any amount of plant foods and dairy appear to trigger the immune system, leading to resurgence of inflammation and autoimmunity.
 In others, specific plant foods may be tolerated without apparent detrimental effects.
 This is an individual idiosyncrasy, and will need to be determined on such a basis.
 For the purposes of this blog post, however, I will discuss a few foods that might be considered to be the “least toxic,” and that could be added to a “carnivore-ish” diet.
 The understanding here, of course, will be that much of this will be unique based on the individual.

 Which are the least toxic plant foods?
 I generally think of these as the non-sweet fruits, and include things like olives, avocado, lettuces, cucumbers (without skin or seeds), and various squashes in this group.
 Squash, in particular, will have higher amounts of carbohydrates, and will interrupt efforts toward ketosis if that’s a goal.
 On the flip side, for those interested in incorporating carbohydrates into their diets prior to long, intense athletic efforts, squash might be a good option for this.
 Removal of skin and seeds of the squash would likely decrease lectins significantly in this case.
 I am also a fan or raw, organic honey as a carbohydrate source, and honey has clearly been used by our ancestors for millions of years in addition to being a favorite food of indigenous groups around the world, today.
-You can see a video I did discussing the preferred foods of the Hadza people, here.

 What about more toxic foods?
 At the opposite end of the spectrum I would place plant seeds.
 The category of plant seeds really includes seeds, grains, nuts, and beans.
 These are all plant seeds, and they are all very heavily defended by plants.
 They contain digestive enzyme inhibitors, lectins, high amounts of phytic acid- a molecule that binds phosphorus in plants, but can also bind other positively charged ions such as Mg, Zn, Ca, and Se, limiting their absorption.
 In addition to plant seeds, the nightshade or solanaceae family (tomatoes, eggplants, potatoes, goji berries, peppers, paprika, chili peppers) is also known to be a common immune trigger.